robinhilliard/safeish/README.md

 - Network access
 - Compilation
 - System level introspection and diagnostics
-- Creating atoms dynamically at runtime (which would allow calls to non-whitelisted modules)
+- Apply and creating atoms dynamically at runtime (which would allow calls to non-whitelisted modules)

 You can provide an optional whitelist of modules, functions and language features that the loaded module is allowed to use.